dkachele/dkachele/ME.md

 **Be curious, not judgmental.** Thanks, Ted.

-**If it doesn't work, let's fix it.** This applies to everything; process, applications, workflows, seat arrangements, etc.
+**If it doesn't work, let's fix it.** This applies to everything; process, applications, workflows, seating arrangements, etc.

 **Asking why.** Nothing is sacred, and we don't do anything "because we've always done it that way."

 **Self-reflection.** Self-reflection is an essential part of growth.
 You'll miss opportunities without it.

-**Write code for humans, not computers.** We are heard to work on projects together, not impress each other with mental gymnastics.
+**Write code for humans, not computers.** We are here to work on projects together, not impress each other with mental gymnastics.

 **Disagree and commit.** Argue for what you think is the right direction, but if the team decides to go a different route, let's commit to making it the best it can be.